YanisMtcr/rag-rgpd/README.md

 Demo video: [`Demo.mov`](Demo.mov).

 Questions and answers are in French because that is what I care about for this use case.
-The code, filenames and comments are in English.

 ## Stack